 Specific Service Provider network or ALL Service Providers networks.

-Specify an activation Date/Time stamp range, i.e., only audit records activated between a specific time window.
+Specify an activation Date/Time stamp range, i.e., only audit records activated between a specific time window - the NPAC SMS will ignore this parameter if specified and behave as if the activation date/time stamp range was not in the request.

 Full audit for all LNP attributes or a partial audit where the Service Provider can specify one or more of the following LNP attributes: